Blogs are the bread and butter of orthodox

-one, but if you don't have one, you'd better have strong brand awareness, or some other
+one, but if you don't have one, you'd better have strong brand awareness and familiarity,

-difference-making advantage.
-But a blog is basically a farm, and farms can take years to
+or some other difference-making advantage.
+But a blog is basically a farm, and farms can

-really be productive and profitable.
-Before committing to a hat and overalls, there are
+take years to really become productive and profitable.
+So before committing to a hat and

-The reasons why you launch your blog will affect the way you write the blog, the topics you
+The reasons why you launch your blog will affect the way you write it, the topics you

-choose to write about, and the goals you set for it.
-All very much matter to a blog's
+choose to write about, and the goals you set.
+All very much matter to a blog's ultimate

 There are three good reasons for your business to launch a blog.
 One, you think educating